How to create unique content 30 August 2021

 That means really getting to know a company and what they’re offering.

 I speak to many companies who say in the first meeting that they don’t think there’s much which is interesting or unique about them.
 There always is.

 How can I achieve more unique copywriting?

 Apply that classic piece of copywriting advice – really understand what your company is about and the value you offer to the customer.
-Understand why people continue to use your product or service.
+Explore why it is that people continue to use your product or service.
 Client feedback can be a valuable source of insight for this.

 What unique content is:

 What unique content isn’t:

 Why go for generic when unique content speaks louder and more compellingly?
 And removes some of the stages of connection between you and your ideal customer?

 What is the lifeblood of any good relationship?
 Trust, of course.
 And trust grows through knowing a brand.
 Good, strategic content helps you get closer to potential clients more quickly.
 Because there’s more to being noticed and remembered than just being ‘different’ for the sake of it.

 Truly unique content can take you beyond competing with many others to competing on your own merits.